12 Days of Giveaways: $500 Sephora gift card from SakeBomb Beverages | Curated

 To enter to win, do at least one of the following:

-1. Follow @DailyHiveEdmonton, @DailyHiveCanada, and @BombBevs on Instagram.
+1. Follow @DailyHiveVancouver, @DailyHiveCanada and @BombBevs on Instagram.
 Leave a comment below telling us once you have along with your handle.
 (1 entry each)

 2. Tweet the following on Twitter: (1 entry)

-- Win a $500 Sephora gift card from SakeBomb in @DailyHiveYEG’s annual #DH12Days https://bit.ly/3gRUwsH Follow @DailyHiveYEG and RT to enter!
+- Win a $500 Sephora gift card from SakeBomb in @DailyHiveVan’s annual #DH12Days https://bit.ly/3OXrRir Follow @DailyHiveVan and RT to enter!

 3. Subscribe to Daily Hive’s newsletter.
 (1 entry)